carlosjorger/vue-fluid-dnd/README.md

 ## 🤝 Contributing

-If you're interested in contributing to vue-fluid-dnd JS, please read our contributing docs before submitting a pull request [CONTRIBUTING](./CONTRIBUTING.md).
+If you're interested in contributing to vue-fluid-dnd, please read our contributing docs before submitting a pull request [CONTRIBUTING](./CONTRIBUTING.md).

 <!-- TODO: add a video of a horizontal example -->